LeavesMC/docs/docs/leaves/configuration.md

 :::caution

-This is an experimental function, and the actions of the fakeplayer will not be saved temporarily.
+The current actions, inventory, positional information, and skin of the fakeplayer will be saved.

 :::